-Are you looking for a way to create a landing page with elementor on your website?
+Are you looking for a way to create a landing page with Elementor on your website?
 Are you bored with the current landing page and want to make a new page for your visitors to see?
 In this article, I’ll go through a step-by-step tutorial on how to customize your website’s landing page with Elementor.

 Your landing page is basically the first page your visitor sees after the user clicks on a link and “enters” your website.

-The landing page is designed with the focus on conversion, so to make sure the page converts your viewer into a customer, you need to pay attention to some details that can boost the conversion on your website.
+The landing page is designed with a focus on conversion, so to make sure the page converts your viewer into a customer, you need to pay attention to some details that can boost the conversion on your website.

-What makes a Landing Page Good?
+What Makes a Landing Page Good?